felipemdutra/Minecraft-Clone-CPP/README.md

 This is a Minecraft Clone I am developing using OpenGL.
 The Project aims to recreate core features of Minecraft.

-It's still in development, but I plan to add more features.
+It's still in development, so I plan to add more features.

 Technologies used:
 - C++